James Bloodworth (journalist)

 James Bloodworth is an English journalist and writer.
+He has authored two full length books, also writing articles for newspapers such as The Wall Street Journal and The Guardian.
+Much of Bloodworth's work concerns the struggles of working class people, yet he has been praised by both sides of the political spectrum.
+He lives in London.

 Early years

 Originally from Burnham-on-Sea in Somerset, Bloodworth studied politics at Nottingham Trent University and completed a master's degree in political journalism at City University in London, where he has lived since 2010.